baetyl/baetyl/doc/us-en/about/Contact-us.md

 # Contact us

-In order to create a better iteration and development of OpenEdge, if you have better advice about OpenEdge, please contact us:
+In order to create a better iteration and development of Baetyl, if you have better advice about Baetyl, please contact us:

-> OpenEdge official e-mail：<contact@openedge.tech>
+> Baetyl official e-mail：<contact@baetyl.io>